Non-arm's length transactions

 Line 5

 If you buy depreciable property in a non-arm's length transaction and pay less for it than the seller paid, your capital cost is the same amount as the seller paid.
 The Canada Revenue Agency (CRA) considers you to have deducted as CCA the difference between what you paid and what the seller paid.
+Enter the amount you paid in column 3 of Area A. Enter the same amount in Area B or C, whichever applies.

 Example

-Rachel bought a pickup truck from her father, Marcus, in her 2023 fiscal period for $4,000.
-Marcus paid $10,000 for the truck in 2014.
+Rachel bought a pickup truck for $4,000 from her father, Marcus, in her 2024 fiscal period.
+Marcus paid $10,000 for the truck in 2015.
 Since the amount Rachel paid is less than the amount Marcus paid, the CRA considers Rachel's cost to be $10,000.
-It also considers Rachel to have deducted CCA of $6,000 in the past ($10,000 − $4,000).
+We also consider Rachel to have deducted CCA of $6,000 in the past ($10,000 − $4,000).

 The cost amount can vary depending on what the seller used the vehicle for before you bought it.
-If the seller used the vehicle to earn income, the cost amount will be the undepreciated capital cost (UCC) of the vehicle when you buy it.
+If the seller used the vehicle to earn income, the cost amount would be the undepreciated capital cost (UCC) of the vehicle when you buy it.
 If the seller did not use the vehicle to earn income, the cost amount will usually be the original cost of the vehicle.

 Forms and publications